 Certain norms prevent coordination and induce poverty traps because they prevent the functioning of markets, and may even prevent their existence.
-Bardhan (1989) famously revealed that in developing countries certain markets may be missing, typically the credit market.
-Contracts may be interlinked and contingent on several markets, linking individuals simultaneously, for example, in the labour, land and the credit markets.
+In developing countries certain markets may be missing, typically the credit market (Bardhan 1989).
+Contracts may be interlinked and contingent on several markets, linking individuals simultaneously, for example, in the labour, land and the credit markets27.
 The moneylender is also the landlord in tenancy contracts, according to a well-known example.
 Markets may also be segmented.
-In Sub-Saharan Africa, for example, infrastructure problems, small size of markets and limited collective action (multiplicity of players) appear to limit-though with large variations-the possibility of increasing returns in the marketing of agricultural products.
-This has been demonstrated by Fafchamps et al. (2005), who find no evidence of returns to scale in marketing and transport (quantities are pooled from multiple traders, transaction size has no impact on margins, while value added is determined by working and network capital).
+In Sub-Saharan Africa, for example, infrastructure problems, small size of markets and limited collective action (multiplicity of players) appear to limit-though with large variations-the possibility of increasing returns or return to scale in the marketing of agricultural products (Fafchamps et al. 2005).